odysseyalive/lampready/README.md

 \}
 ```

-Why Apache Runs as Root (And Why That's OK for Development)
+Enhanced Security with Proper User Mapping
 ---

-This development environment runs Apache as the root user, which is probably
-making some of you cringe right now.
-I get it.
-But there's a method to this madness.
+This development environment uses proper user mapping instead of running Apache as root, which provides enhanced security while maintaining the convenience of seamless file sharing between host and container.

-**The Problem I Wanted to Solve**
+**The Problem That Was Solved**

 When you're working with containers and trying to share files between your host
 machine and the container, you run into this annoying permission nightmare: